Windows XP Remote Desktop

 When I think of remote desktop, I again think of the ability to connect to a system for the purpose of system administration.
 Given that XP and 2000 support WMI management, you now have as many options as you could ever want in terms of remotely supporting systems.
 You can use the MMC to connect remotely, use Remote Assistance to walk users through a problem, and can now connect to the system for the purposes of a terminal session.
 One important note is that when connecting to the desktop using Remote Desktop, you will create an entirely new session, meaning you will not see the screen of the currently logged on user (exactly like full-blown Terminal Services).

-domain users, click the Advanced button which will allow you to search for
+For domain users, click the Advanced button which will allow you to search for accounts.

 To allow connections via